 Top 12 Course Marketplaces That Accept Instructor Applications

-Navigating the world of course marketplaces and elearning can get a bit overwhelming, especially if you are an aspiring instructor looking to publish your first course!
-There is just so much to do, so here’s a complete guide to finding the right home for your courses.
+Navigating the world of course marketplaces and e-learning can get overwhelming, especially if you are an aspiring instructor looking to publish your first course.
+There is so much to consider.
+This guide will help you understand the landscape and find the right home for your courses.

-Before you dive into the course marketplaces, it is important to understand the difference between a learning management system (LMS) and a course marketplace.
-This is crucial, as it will define your learning strategy and how you would deliver, price, and organize your domain expertise.
+Before diving into the marketplaces, it’s important to understand the difference between a Learning Management System (LMS) and a course marketplace.
+This distinction will shape your strategy for delivering, pricing, and organizing your expertise.

-What Is the Difference Between an LMS and a Course Marketplace?
+What Is the Difference Between a Learning Management System (LMS) and a Course Marketplace?

-An LMS is a platform used by organizations or individuals to create, deliver, and track training programs.
-It’s best suited for structured learning within an institutional or corporate setting.
-Most importantly, an LMS does not come with a student base or pre-established audience.
-Often, you have to do your own marketing and sales, but on the positive, you get to keep almost all profits.
-That being said, there are a few quite modern and innovative platforms dedicated to SMEs and creators like Maven, Disco, and Teachable.
+A Learning Management System (LMS) is used by organizations or individuals to create, deliver, and track training programs.
+It’s best suited for structured learning within an institutional or corporate setting, and importantly, an LMS does not come with a built-in student base.
+This means you’re responsible for marketing and attracting learners yourself, but in return you typically keep most of the revenue.

-In contrast, a Course Marketplace is an expansive online platform where individual learners can choose from an array of courses offered by various instructors.
-These platforms are ideal for self-directed learning and for those seeking to acquire specific skills or knowledge.
-As an instructor, you can focus on building your content and teaching, the rest is taken care of.
+In contrast, a Course Marketplace is a large online platform where many learners browse and enroll in courses offered by various instructors.
+Marketplaces are ideal for self-directed learners seeking specific skills or knowledge.
+As an instructor on a marketplace, you can focus on building content and teaching while the platform handles much of the marketing, infrastructure, and audience – though they will take a share of your course revenue.

 If you’re an expert looking to share and monetize your knowledge with eager learners worldwide, consider applying to be an instructor on one of these top course marketplaces.
 Each platform provides a unique set of tools and audiences to help you make an impact.